Program Policies and Procedures

 Funding

-The University of Western Ontario funding guideline (as per SGPS regulation) for Ph.D. students, is total tuition plus $13,000 per year (contingent upon maintaining a minimum 78% cumulative average).
 Western Engineering funds both M.E.SC. (tuition plus $14,200) and Ph.D. students.
-Effective September 2023, minimum financial support for PhD student is tuition plus $17,000 per year, from all sources (contingent upon maintaining a minimum 78% cumulative average).
+Effective September 2023, minimum financial support for a PhD student is tuition plus $17,000 per year, from all sources (contingent upon maintaining a minimum 78% cumulative average).
+An additional $1,000 is provided for a Ph.D. student after completion of a successful comprehensive examination.

 Funding is provided for a full-time research graduate student for the first two(2) years of the M.E.Sc. program, and the first four (4) years of the Ph.D. program.
 If a student transfers from the M.E.Sc. (after the first year), to the Ph.D., the student is provided funding for the first five (5) years.

-Each student will receive a letter of offer from a supervisor(s), agreeing to supervise the research project and provide financial support prior to commencing studies.
+Each student will receive a welcome letter from a supervisor(s), agreeing to supervise a research project and provide financial support prior to commencing studies.
 The letter will outline the total annual funding to be provided by The University of Western Ontario.
 Continued funding beyond the two (2) or four (4) year periods is conditional on satisfactory performance in research and availability of funds.
 There is no guarantee of funding beyond the period stated in the offer letter.

-Funding is provided from a variety of sources, and a student must be term active (with conditional offer of admissions cleared) in order to receive payment.
+Funding is provided from a variety of sources, and can differ from student to student.
+A student must be term active (with conditional offer of admissions cleared) in order to receive payment.
 A student may receive support in the form of a tuition scholarship (WGRS), teaching assistantship (TA) and/or graduate student fellowship (GSF).
 WGRS is applied to tuition prior to the tuition deadline.
 GSF is comprised of paying the remainder of tuition and student stipend for the term in a lump sum, which the student receives by direct deposit after the tuition deadline.
 TA for each term is paid monthly on the second last working day of the month.

-As funds come from a variety of sources, with each source having a different rule regarding the timing of payment.
+As funds come from a variety of sources, each source may have a different regulation regarding the timing of payment.
 As a result, funds may sometimes be unevenly distributed throughout the year.
-A graduate student is expected to budget his/her finances on the basis of the total yearly support outlined in his/her offer letter.
+The support package can change, for example, when a student receives an external scholarship, or in response to a student's change in residency.
+A graduate student is expected to budget his/her finances on the basis of the total yearly support outlined in his/her welcome letter.
 Funding is usually provided on a term by term basis.

 Each student is required to complete banking information in MyHR, in order to receive payment.